redbear/Duo/docs/listening_mode_setup_protocol.md

 3. Request by calling the [`WiFi.listen()`](https://docs.particle.io/reference/firmware/photon/#listen-) in user application.

-**Note :** When the Duo is in the Listening Mode, if [multithreading](https://docs.particle.io/reference/firmware/photon/#system-thread) is not used, neither the system event loop running backstage nor user application will continue, untill the Listening Mode exits.
-If multithreading is used, the system event loop running backstage will be blocked untill the Listening Mode exits, while the user application executes normally.
+**Note :** When the Duo is in the Listening Mode, if [multithreading](https://docs.particle.io/reference/firmware/photon/#system-thread) is not used, neither the system event loop running backstage nor user application will continue, untill exiting from the Listening Mode.
+If multithreading is enabled, the system event loop running backstage will be blocked untill exiting from the Listening Mode, while the user application executes as usual.

 To exit Listening Mode, one of the following conditions must be satisfied:

 1. WiFi credentials is configured if using USB serial.

-2. "connect-ap" command is received if using WiFi or BLE
+2. `connect-ap` command is received if using WiFi or BLE

-3. "finish-update" command is recieved is using WiFi (Duo only)
+3. `finish-update` command is recieved is using WiFi (Duo only)

 4. `WiFi.listen(false)` is called in user application only if multithreading is used

 ## <span id="wifi-softap">WiFi SoftAP</span>

 As described above, when the Duo is in the Listening Mode, it will broadcast as an open SoftAP, wich SSID is "Duo-xxxx" and IP address is 192.168.0.1.
-At meantime, the Duo starts a TCP server listening on port 5609 and a HTTP server listening on port 80 for receiving commands from client.
+In the meantime, the Duo starts a TCP server listening on port 5609 and a HTTP server listening on port 80 for receiving commands from client.
 It will start a TCP server listening on port 50007 for firmware update as well.
-Then you can connect your mobile phone, laptop or host PC to this SoftAP and start a TCP client or use web brower to communicate with Duo by following the protocol defined here.
+Then you can connect your mobile phone, laptop or host PC to this SoftAP and start a TCP client or use web brower to communicate with Duo according to the protocol defined here.

 ##### TCP/5609 :

-Request string :
+Request string : `command_name\n(parameter_length)\n\n[parameter]`

-`command_name\n(parameter_length)\n\n[parameter]`

 - The parameter length is essential, while the parameter is optional.
 - If parameter is required, it must be of JSON format.